Faux fur is making a comeback.

 Last year, Asos said it would remove most animal products from its e-commerce site by the end of January.
 That included fur, feathers, mohair, cashmere, silk, bone, teeth and horns, with limited use of leather and wool.
 In addition, all faux products must be clearly labeled in the product description online to avoid confusion.
 The digital native also only sells cosmetics that are not tested on animals.

 “Asos firmly believes it is not acceptable for animals to suffer in the name of fashion or cosmetics,” the company’s animal welfare policy states.
 “No animals should be slaughtered specifically to produce products sold through any of the Asos’ web sites.”

 The free-spirited designer is well-known for her cartwheels and fur-free collections.
-Although now retired, Johnson said she’s never used fur in any of her collections — and never had any interest in doing so.
+Although no longer showing at New York Fashion Week, Johnson said she’s never used fur in any of her shows or collections — and never had any interest in doing so.

 “Real fur?
-No way José!”
-Betsey Johnson said.
+No way José!” said Johnson, who still works as creative director of the namesake brand well into her seventies.
 “It’s not my thing.
 It’s not my style.
 It never has been.”

 Last year, to the delight of animal lovers everywhere, the luxury fashion house made the decision to stop using fur.
 Riccardo Tisci’s inaugural collection with the brand would also mark Burberry’s first line sans fur.
 The existing fur lines, which in the past have mainly been limited to the trim on outerwear, are slowly being phased out.
 Rabbit, fox, mink, angora and Asiatic raccoon will also be discontinued, although the brand will continue to use shearling.